-News from the Center's Initiative for Human Rights in Business
+News from the Center's Human Rights in Business Program

-Initiative for Human Rights in Business Project Co-Director John Richardson particpates in expert panel on human rights implications of financial regulation
+The Human Rights in Business Program Co-Director John Richardson particpates in expert panel on human rights implications of financial regulation

 On September 10, 2012, American University Washington College of Law (WCL), together with the WCL Academy on Human Rights and Humanitarian Law, the Center for Concern, and Americans for Financial Reform, co-sponsored an event titled, "Regulating Finance as if Human Rights Mattered: Is It Feasible?."